Early Voting and Election Hours

-The township is working towards a solution to the increased noise issues generated by the remodeled shooting range.
 If you have any issues with the noise or any other issues with the shooting range, please call the DNR hotline and leave your complaint via voice or text: 800-292-7800.

-New Videos to help Protect Michigan's Shorelines
+Videos to help Protect Michigan's Shorelines

 The state Department of Environment, Great Lakes and Energy has created a series of new videos to promote the Michigan Shoreland Stewards Program to help residents who live along a shoreland (lakes and streams) protect the environment of their home and water quality.
 Currently, there are five videos available on such topics as shoreline zone, buffer zone, lake zone and others.